About This Very Small Batch Strawberry Cake

 Place any leftover slices in a single layer in an airtight container.
 The cake can be stored at room temperature for 1 day.
 After that, transfer the container to the refrigerator and refrigerate for up to 2 more days.

-Best Small Batch Strawberry Cake Recipe Tips
+Best Small Recipe Tips

 Time Saving Tip